-We may also collect, store and use the following "special categories" of more sensitive personal information about our residents:
+We may also collect, store and use the following "special categories" of more sensitive personal information:

-- Information about our residents' health, including any medical condition, health and sickness records. - Information about our residents' race or ethnicity and religious beliefs.
+- Information about our people's race or ethnicity and religious beliefs. - Information about our people's health, including any medical condition, health and sickness records.